PSDI-UK/psdi-data-conversion/README.md

 Through testing, we've identified some other conversion issues, which we list here:

 - Open Babel will indefinitely hang when attempting to convert large files (more than ~1 MB) of certain types (such as `mmcif`).
 This is an issue with the converter itself and not our application, which we hope will be fixed in a future version.
 If this occurs, the job will have to be forcibly terminated.
 CTRL+C will fail to terminate it, but it can be stopped with CTRL+Z, then terminated with `kill %N`, where N is the number listed beside the job when it is stopped (usually 1).
 The conversion should then be attempted with another supported converter.

+## Feedback

+To report a missing format or conversion, please use [the form on the public web service](https://data-conversion.psdi.ac.uk/report.htm).
+Other feedback can be submitted on [the feedback page](https://data-conversion.psdi.ac.uk/static/content/feedback.htm).

 ## Licensing